mharen/mharen.github.io/_posts/2013/2013-02-19-building-dual-screen-wallpapers-for.md

 }
 ```

-Change that <code>-geometry</code> part to fit your system, obviously, and yeah... just loop over everything :).
+Change that `-geometry` part to fit your system, obviously, and yeah... just loop over everything :).